DaniSQL/danisql.github.io/about.md

 published: true
 ---

-Some information about me!
+I am a SQL Server DBA living in Washington D.C.
+Metro area.

 ### More Information

-You can find me elsewhere in the web at ...
+You can find on twitter at @danisql.

 ### Contact me